Madison County Vehicle Impound Guide

 - Their valid driver's license.

-- Written authorization from you allowing them to pick up the vehicle.
+- A signed authorization letter from you allowing them to pick up the vehicle.
 A simple signed and dated note will usually suffice.

 - The vehicle title or registration to prove ownership.